bpaquet/terraform-provider-assert/docs/data-sources/equal.md

 ### Required

 - `current` (List of String) A list describing the current state.
-Example: a list of instance ids frem a data source.
+Example: a list of instance ids from a data source.
 - `expected` (List of String) A list describing the expected state.
 Example: a list of instance ids extracted from resources declared in the same workspace.

 ### Optional